spresse1/pressers.name/content/blog/lenovo-300e-pt3-acpi-investigation.md

 ## Concluding `_STA`

-At this point, in my opinion, we've dug deep enough inot `_STA` to believe that it probably does exactly what it says: provides status on whether or not the device is present.
+At this point, in my opinion, we've dug deep enough into `_STA` to believe that it probably does exactly what it says: provides status on whether or not the device is present.

 It's possible that the `_STA` method could be being used to report where the lid is.
 However, I beleive that wouldn't be compliant with the ACPI specification, which only allows enabled, disabled, or removed.
 Instead, let's cross that bridge when we get to it.